evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/credentials-1.md

 # Share a existing credential

-If you want to share a credential with another user, you can just send it via didcomm.
+If you want to share a credential with another user, you can just send it via DIDComm.
 But at first, you need to find your credential.
 Use the credential endpoint to query for your credentials:

 ```js
 sendAndLogRequest({